 IgA nephropathy (Berger's disease)

 IgA nephropathy usually doesn't cause symptoms in the early stages.
 The disease can go unnoticed for decades and is sometimes first suspected when routine tests reveal protein and red blood cells in your urine that can't be seen without a microscope (microscopic hematuria).

 When to see a doctor

 Your kidneys are two bean-shaped, fist-sized organs located at the small of your back, one on each side of your spine.
-Each kidney contains tiny blood vessels (glomeruli) that filter waste and excess water from your blood as it passes through your kidneys.
+Each kidney contains tiny blood vessels (glomeruli) that filter waste, excess water and other substances from your blood as they pass through your kidneys.
 The filtered blood re-enters your bloodstream, while the waste material passes into your bladder and out of your body when you urinate.

-Immunoglobulin A (IgA) is an antibody that plays a key role in your immune system by attacking invading pathogens.
-But in IgA nephropathy, this antibody collects in the glomeruli, gradually affecting their filtering ability.
+Immunoglobulin A (IgA) is an antibody that plays a key role in your immune system by attacking invading pathogens and fighting infections.
+But in IgA nephropathy, this antibody collects in the glomeruli, causing inflammation (glomerulonephritis) and gradually affecting their filtering ability.

 Researchers don't know exactly what causes IgA deposits in the kidneys, but these conditions or factors may be associated with the development of IgA nephropathy:

 Kidney cross section